-When you compare this to the Biblical account, you will see that the Quran omits vital details that could have given its story logical and historical coherence.
+In contrast with the Biblical account, the Quran omits vital details that could have given its story logical and historical coherence.
 For example, Moses’ mother constructed “an ark of bulrushes” for Moses because “she could no longer hide him.”
 A scholar points out that this was how ancient Egyptians made light boats.
 And she didn’t just dump him in any river, she placed him in the Nile where Pharaoh’s daughter took her bath (Exodus 2:3-5).

-God didn’t tell Jocebed to cast Moses in a river.
-By the Islamic definition, this would make her a prophetess – something Allah considers an abomination.
-And the claim that Jocebed knew Moses would be a prophet is a reflective narrative coming from the pen of someone who was already familiar with the Bible story.
+If Jocebed was divinely inspired to do this, by the Islamic definition, this would make her a prophetess, but Allah considers such an aberration.
+And the claim that Jocebed knew Moses would be a prophet is a reflective narrative from the pen of someone already familiar with the Bible story.

 Vs. 9 “And the wife of Pharaoh said: (He will be) a consolation for me and for thee.
 Kill him not.
 Peradventure he may be of use to us, or we may choose him for a son…”

 This is an error.
 Moses was adopted by Pharaoh’s daughter – not his wife (Exo.
 2:9).
 If Pharaoh’s wife adopted Moses, then he would have been the right heir to the Egypt’s throne.
 Moses who wrote the book of Exodus certainly knew his own history better than the novel fancies concocted by an Arabian dreamer after two millennia.

 Vs. 12 “And We had forbidden foster mothers for him, so she said: shall I show you a household who will rear him for you and take care of him?”